 Rare side effects

 If you do have side effects, you can take steps to help relieve them or even make them go away.
-Talk to your doctor about the following actions:
+Talk with your doctor about the

-Take a short break.
-Stopping Crestor for a short time can help you decide whether your aches and pains are due to the medicine or something else.
-Talk to your doctor before you stop taking your medicine, however.
+- Take a short break: Stopping Crestor for a short time can help you decide whether your aches and pains are due to the medication or something else.
+Talk with your doctor before you stop taking your medication, however.

-Switch to another statin drug.
-It’s possible that switching statins may reduce your side effects.
-If nothing else has worked, talk to your doctor about trying a different cholesterol drug.
+- Switch to another statin drug: It’s possible that switching statins may reduce your side effects.
+If nothing else has worked, talk with your doctor about trying a different cholesterol drug.